Paul DeJong Player Props: Cardinals vs. Giants

 - DeJong hit .152 with nine doubles, six home runs and 21 walks.

+- DeJong got a hit in 32.1% of his 78 games last season, with more than one hit in 6.4% of them.

-- He hit a long ball in 7.7% of his games last season (78 in all), going deep in 2.5% of his trips to the dish.
+- He homered in 7.7% of his games last season (78 in all), leaving the ballpark in 2.5% of his plate appearances.

-- DeJong drove in a run in 13 games last season out of 78 (16.7%), including multiple RBIs in 9.0% of those games (seven times) and three or more RBIs on three occasions..
+- DeJong picked up an RBI in 13 of 78 games last year, with multiple RBIs in seven of them.
+He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.